techie-joe/core/_includes/demo-new.md

 Writing an article can be exciting when you can add few things here and there.
 The `big-first` class will enlarge the first letter of a paragraph.
 The `text-justify` class neatly aligns your text to its container.
 You can also include images and [hyperlinks](#) to make things more engaging.
 {: .text-justify.big-first }

-**Do leave some whitespace between paragraphs, so that everything feels easy to read.**
+**Please leave some whitespace between paragraphs.**

 Want a little nudge on the first line?
 Use the `indent` class.
-Indentation gives a sense of order and clarity.
-Simply put, indentation makes a new paragraph easier to read.
+Indentation gives a sense of order and clarity, making an article easier to read.

-> You can write texts in a blockquote.
-> > "I can stack them too." &mdash; _Says the Author_
+{: .indent.text-justify }

 **You’ll notice some gibberish text in this demo.** It’s simply placeholder content, added to give you a sense of how the layout and styling will look.
 The text itself doesn’t carry any meaning &mdash; it’s just there to fill space and make the design feel more complete.
-{: .indent.text-justify.text-grey }

 Each time and the channel a different story all with different story, to a pleasure the color of television.
 A story to honor the color of television the more or less was burnt, in such cases it varies person to another.
 This happened to the color of television as it differs to another different story.
-{: .indent-x.text-justify.text-grey }
+{: .indent.text-justify.text-grey }

+> You can write texts in a blockquote.
+> > "I can stack them too." &mdash; _Says the Author_

 You may want to revisit <a href="https://techie-joe.github.io/core/legacy" target="_blank">the legacy demo page</a>.